Sythiex/Back-with-the-Bundle/README.md

 - This mod does not require the experimental bundles feature flag.
 - This mod is required on both the client and server.
 - Requires NeoForge.
 Support for other mod loaders is not planned.

+## Compatibility

+**[Easy Shulker Boxes](https://www.curseforge.com/minecraft/mc-mods/easy-shulker-boxes):** Back with the Bundle handles bundle interactions and tooltips by default.
+To use Easy Shulker Boxes for those features instead, install the [Back with the Bundle + Easy Shulker Boxes Compat](datapacks/Back_with_the_Bundle_Easy_Shulker_Boxes_Compat-v1) data pack.
+Note that while the data pack is enabled, bundles will not open and display the selected item.